sass/sass-spec/README.md

 ## Known Issues

 * Ruby 2.1.0 contained a regression that changed the order of some selectors, causing test failures in sass-spec.
 That was fixed in Ruby 2.1.1.
 If you're running sass-spec against a Ruby Sass, please be sure not to use Ruby 2.1.0.
+* Some of our spec files have UTF-8 characters in their filenames.
+If you are on OSX, you may encounter issues with git showing files that are not checked in but actually are which can cause issued which doing rebase or changing branches.
+If so, run `git config core.precomposeunicode false` and it should clear things up.

 ## LibSass